-Does your e-voting system support the complexities of voting methods like the single transferable vote, as well as first past the post?
+Does your e-voting system support the complexities of voting methods? like the single transferable vote, as well as first past the post?

+Does your E-voting system support the complexities of voting methods; Like the single transferable vote, as well as first past the post?
 For membership organisation that govern by democracy, making sure the election process to your Board, Council or Committee is impartial and delivered according to the relevant election rules or constitution, is crucial to the validity of the result.
 This is why most organisations that undertake elections, ballots or referenda choose election services providers that act as independent scrutineers or returning officers.

-First Past the Post
+First Past The Post

 Single Transferable Vote

-If STV is a method that appears in your organisation’s constitution and you want to ensure an impartial, robust and accurate election result, then a specialist election services provider should be assigned to adjudicate that election.
-Key suppliers of election services, such as UK Engage, have tried and tested e-voting platforms which accommodate both FPTP and STV voting methods and have the correct algorithm in place to calculate complex counts such as STV.
+This is to ensure an impartial, robust and accurate election result, a specialist election services provider should be assigned to adjudicate an election This should be If STV is a method that appears in your organisation’s constitution.
+Key suppliers of election services have tried and tested e-voting platforms.
+These accommodate both FPTP and STV voting methods.
+They have the correct algorithm in place to calculate complex counts such as STV.

-To find out more about how UK Engage can help your e-voting requirements, contact us on: –
+To find out more about how UK Engage can help your E-voting requirements, contact us on: –